Yangzhou Jiangsu, China Travel Guide

 Purchase handicrafts and souvenirs directly from local artisans.

-Your travels in Yangzhou might spark further exploration of China or other having a vibrant culture destinations.
+Your travels in Yangzhou might spark further exploration of The people's republic of china or other possessing a vibrant culture destinations.

 Famous for its temples, serene gardens, and traditional wooden houses.